sandrolain/protocol/README.md

 - `0b1110`: TIMEOUT
 - `0b1111`: SERVER ERROR

-### ID Length
+#### ID Length

-I bit 8-11 dell'header (primi 4 bit del secondo byte) indicano la lunghezza in byte dell'ID del messaggio.
+The bits 8-11 of the header (the first 4 bits of the second byte) indicate the length in bytes of the message ID.
-I valori possibili rientrano nel range 0-8.
+The possible values range from 0 to 8.

-### Schema Length
+#### Schema Length

-I bit 12-15 dell'header (ultimi 4 bit del secondo byte) indicano la lunghezza in byte dello schema del messaggio.
+The bits 12-15 of the header (the last 4 bits of the second byte) indicate the length in bytes of the message schema.
-I valori possibili rientrano nel range 0-8.
+The possible values range from 0 to 8.

-## Message ID
+### Message ID

 L'ID del messaggio è una sequenza di byte che serve a identificare l'univocità del messaggio ed eventualmente ad identificare un messaggio di risposta al relativo messaggio di richiesta.
 La sequenza di byte può essere intepretata come valore numerico o come stringa.
 La lunghezza dell'ID è variabile tra 0 e 8 byte e dipende da quanto indicato nell'apposita sezione dell'header.

-## Message Schema
+### Message Schema

 Lo schema del messaggio è una sequenza di byte che serve a identificare il tipo di struttura dati ed il significato dei valori del payload.
 La sequenza di byte può essere intepretata come valore numerico o come stringa.
 La lunghezza dello schema è variabile tra 0 e 8 byte e dipende da quanto indicato nell'apposita sezione dell'header.

-## Payload
+### Payload

-Il payload è composto da una sequenza di parametri suddivisi in coppie chiave e valore.
+The payload is composed of a sequence of parameters divided into key-value pairs.

-La chiave ha dimensione 2 byte, mentre il valore ha dimensione variabile.
+The key has a size of 2 bytes, while the value has a variable size.

-I primi 4 bit della chiave indicano il tipo del valore:
+The first 4 bits of the key indicate the type of the value:

 - `0b0000`: bool (1 byte, valori ammessi 0x00 e 0x01)
 - `0b0001`: int8 (1 byte)